Jedi: Obi-Wan Kenobi

 Obi-Wan Kenobi was a human Jedi Master who trained Anakin Skywalker, at the behest of his deceased master Qui-Gon Jinn, and later Anakin's son Luke Skywalker, making him one of the main characters in the Star Wars franchise.
 Having fought in the Clone Wars, Obi-Wan proved himself an adept strategist, duelist, and spy, as his leadership style heavily favours subterfuge and misdirection while commanding clone troopers, or wielding the Force.
 Due to his charisma and persuasion skills, he became known as 'The Negotiator' during the Clone Wars.
-Obi-Wan best exemplifies the Jedi Code: in spite of Darth Vader's betrayal and his master (Qui-Gon Jinn) being killed by his nemesis, Darth Maul, he never fell into darkness.
-As one of the few survivors of Order 66 following the Galactic Republic's transformation into the Galactic Empire, Obi-Wan hid on the desert planet Tatooine, watching over Anakin's son Luke, knowing that he would one day grow to become a Jedi and defeat Vader.
+Obi-Wan best exemplifies the Jedi Code: in spite of Darth Vader's betrayal as well as his master (Qui-Gon Jinn) and later his lover (Satine Kryze) being killed by his nemesis, Darth Maul, he never fell into darkness.
+As one of the few survivors of Order 66 following the Galactic Republic's transformation into the Galactic Empire, Obi-Wan hid on the desert planet Tatooine, watching over Anakin's son Luke, knowing that he would one day grow to become a Jedi and defeat Vader under the belief that the prophecy of the Chosen One would be fulfilled by the son instead of the father.
 In Obi-Wan Kenobi, while Obi-Wan hid on Tatooine, Senator Bail Organa's daughter, Leia Organa, was captured upon the request of the Third Sister.
 Obi-Wan was sent to rescue the ten-year old Princess, and, after retrieving Leia on the planet Daiyu, was forced to duel his former apprentice Darth Vader on the planet Mapuzo, before escaping.
 Leia Organa, who was imprisoned by the Third Sister on the planet Nur, is saved by Obi-Wan Kenobi a second time before the two escape to the planet Jabiim with aid from the Path.
 Vader and Kenobi duel once more following Obi-Wan's attempted escape from the planet and Kenobi defeats his former apprentice, allowing Leia to return to her parents.
 Following this event, Qui-Gon Jinn appears before Kenobi as a force spirit, after years of failed attempts by Obi-Wan to communicate with the deceased Jedi Master.
+In Star Wars Rebels, Ezra Bridger finds Obi-Wan and attempts to convince him to join the Rebellion, unaware that he was being tracked by Maul in an attempt to draw Kenobi out of hiding and exact revenge on him, while also discovering that he is protecting the young Luke Skywalker.
+Obi-Wan declines to join, instead staying behind to duel his old nemesis and swiftly emerging the victor.
+In his dying moments, Maul asks Obi-Wan if the boy he is protecting the Chosen One, to which responds that he is, before Maul declared that he will avenge them both and dying peacefully.
 Obi-Wan mentored Luke Skywalker in the Jedi arts, before meeting his demise at the hands of his former apprentice aboard the Death Star, though he continued guiding Luke as a Force spirit.
 In Star Wars: The Force Awakens, Obi-Wan's voice can briefly be heard just after Rey's force vision when she came into contact with Anakin's lightsaber.
 In Star Wars: Episode IX - The Rise of Skywalker, Obi-Wan appears as a disembodied voice alongside other past Jedi, empowering Rey to face a rejuvenated Darth Sidious.